 Once the Petitioner has personally served the petition, all subsequent pleadings with a few exceptions need only be mailed to the other party’s or his or her attorney’s last known address.

 If you are representing yourself, you may consider hiring an attorney in South Jordan to help you get things done more efficiently.
-Don’t hesitate to call for a free consult.
+Don’t hesitate to call for a consultation.